dropndot/awesome-wordpress/README.md

 ## Theme Development
 * [WordPress Theme Development Codex](http://codex.wordpress.org/Theme_Development) - WordPress theme development codex by WordPress.org.

+## Theme Common And Popular Features
+* [Slider](http://www.jssor.com/) - A jQuery Plugins you can use to create a slider.

 ## Theme Frameworks
 * [Genesis](http://my.studiopress.com/themes/genesis/) - Genesis is one of the most popular WordPress theme framework.
 * [Thesis](http://diythemes.com/) - Thesis is another most popular framework for WordPress.